-Unsecured business loans: a smart choice to consider
+Unsecured business loans are smart choices to consider

 Daymond John: Millennials lead in smart business technology